๐ค The 14-Month Sleep Regression: A Parent's Survival Guide

 Are they mastering new physical skills?

-Yes.
-This is a huge factor.
-At 14 months, your toddler is likely not just walking, but running, climbing, and exploring with confidence.
+Yes!
+This is the number one cause.
+At 14 months, your toddler is not just walking, but running, climbing, and exploring with confidence.
 Their crib is a safe and perfect place to practice these new gross motor skills, much to your frustration.
-They would often rather practice climbing than lie down to sleep.

 Is their language exploding?